shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 ## 13. Complexity and Efficiency Evaluation
 In addition to counting accuracy, the framework evaluates computational efficiency.

-The following metrics are supported in:
+The following metrics are supported in:<br>
 CSRNet_main_train.py

 Parameters
 The total number of learnable parameters is reported in millions:

-[
-Params(M)=
-\frac{\text{Number of Parameters}}{10^6}.
+$Params(M)=\frac{\text{Number of Parameters}}{10^6}$.
-]

 GFLOPs
 The computational cost is reported using giga floating-point operations:

-[
-GFLOPs=
-\frac{FLOPs}{10^9}.
-]
+$GFLOPs=\frac{FLOPs}{10^9}$.
 Because GFLOPs depend on the input resolution, always report the resolution used for profiling.
 Example:

-Input resolution for complexity analysis: 768 × 1024
+Input resolution for complexity analysis: $768\times1024$.

 Model Size

-The trained model size is reported in megabytes:
+The trained model size is reported in megabytes: Model Size (MB).

-Model Size (MB)

 This provides an additional indication of memory/storage requirements.

 Inference Latency
 Latency measures the time required for one forward inference:

-[
-Latency = t_{end}-t_{start}.
+$Latency = t_{end}-t_{start}$.
-]

 It is reported in milliseconds:
 Latency (ms/image)
 For GPU evaluation, synchronization should be performed before and after timing to obtain reliable measurements.

-Frames Per Second
+Frames Per Second (FPS)
 Inference throughput can be calculated as

-[
-FPS=
-\frac{1000}
-{\text{Latency in milliseconds}}.
+$FPS=\frac{1000}{\text{Latency in milliseconds}}$.
-]

 Higher FPS indicates faster inference.

 For fair comparisons, the hardware, input resolution, batch size, precision, warm-up procedure, and timing protocol should be reported together with FPS/latency.

 ## 14. Accuracy–Efficiency Trade-off
 The lightweight architecture is designed to balance:

              Counting Accuracy